-The Integrated Research Experience for Undergraduates programs in Chemistry and Chemical and Biological Engineering, Chemistry of Materials for Renewable Energy, Materials, and Chemical Upcycling of Waste Plastics provide students interested in chemical-related sciences and engineering the opportunity to pursue summer research in four, themed summer programs.
+The Virtual Integrated Research Experience for Undergraduates programs in Chemistry and Chemical and Biological Engineering, Chemistry of Materials for Renewable Energy, Materials, and Chemical Upcycling of Waste Plastics provide students interested in chemical-related sciences and engineering the opportunity to pursue summer research in four, themed summer programs.
 Together, participants in all four programs form a larger community of researchers.
-Summer REU students see the breadth and depth of the chemical sciences and engineering research conducted at UW–Madison.